 support service could it be more preventative?

 TA agreed with the comment made and suggested it was also about leaning and educating and ensuring measures were put in place.
-TA referred to the ‘It’s Never Ok’ Campaign which raised awareness around consent.
+TA referred to the ‘#Never Ok’ Campaign which raised awareness around consent.

 8.2.1.5 SB asked about Non-Disclosure Agreements (NDAs) and